helgajiang/helgajiang.github.io/_portfolio/3_project.markdown

 ---
 layout: post
 title: CrowdCurio
-description: A project builder for researchers to manage their research projects.
+description: A project builder for researchers to manage their research projects
 img: /img/portfolio-pb-thumb.png
 ---